Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: System Model and Design Consideration

 \subsection{Transmission Data Rate Modeling for ISLLs}

-ISLLs utilize free-space optics (FSO) technology, providing low-latency and interference-resistant communication.
-In this setting, upon transmitting a signal from terminal { $m\in \mathcal{M}_n$} of satellite { $n$} at time { $t$} with transmit power of { $P^{\mathsf{Tx}}_{m}$} (in Watts), the received power at terminal { $m'\in \mathcal{M}_n$} of satellite { $n'$} is:
+ISLLs utilize free-space optics (FSO), providing low-latency and interference-resistant communications.
+In this setting, upon transmitting a signal from terminal { $m\in \mathcal{M}_n$} of satellite { $n$} at time { $t$} with the transmit power of { $P^{\mathsf{Tx}}_{m}$}, the received signal power at terminal { $m'\in \mathcal{M}_n$} of satellite { $n'$} is given by: